stormpath/express-stormpath/docs/user_data.rst

 authentication middleware functions that are documented in the :ref:`authentication` section.

-When you use these middleware, we won't call your middleware function unless the user is logged in.
+When you use these middlewares, we won't call your middleware function unless the user is logged in.
 If the user is not logged in, we bypass your middleware and redirect the user to the login page for HTML requests, or send a 401 error for JSON requests.